LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Iterators are transient
     - provide access to persistent objects
+- Predicates can be supplied to iterators
+    - no (or less) `if`s in loop
 - Not an efficient method for looking up objects
     - predicates evaluated on client (unless index is available)
     - can be improved with indexes and scoping